okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

     * **Client secret**: Use the `client_secret` of your Okta OAuth 2.0 application that you created in the [Create an OAuth 2.0 app in Okta](#create-an-oauth-2-0-app-in-okta) section.
     * **Code Challenge Method**: Leave the default of `SHA-256` selected.
     * **Code Verifier**: Leave it empty so that Postman generates its own.
     * **Scope**: Use `okta.users.read` for this example.
 Include the scopes that allow you to perform the actions on the endpoint that you want to access.
-The scopes requested for the access token must already exist in the application's grants collection, and the user must have the permission to perform those actions.
+The scopes requested for the access token must exist in the application's grants collection, and the user must have the permission to perform those actions.
 See [Scopes and supported endpoints](#scopes-and-supported-endpoints).
     * **State**: Use the default value or any alphanumeric value.
 The authorization server reflects this string when redirecting the browser back to the client, which your client can verify to help prevent cross-site request forgery attacks.
     * **Client Authentication**: Set to **Send client credentials in body**.

 7. Click **Get New Access Token**.
-You are prompted to sign in to your Okta org.
+You're prompted to sign in to your Okta org.
 After you are authenticated, the **Manage Access Tokens** window displays the access token, including the scopes requested.
-The token also automatically populates the **Available Token** drop-down list.
+The token also automatically populates the **Available Token** dropdown list.
     > **Note:** The lifetime for this token is fixed at one hour.
 8. Click **Use Token** at the top of the window to use this access token in your request to the `/users` endpoint.
 9. Click **Send**.
 Since you requested `okta.users.read`, the response should contain an array of all the users associated with your app.
-This is dependent on the user's permissions.
+This depends on the user's permissions.

 ## Scopes and supported endpoints